oiler/notes/slack.md

 When you need someone's or a group of people's attention, there are various ways to alert them.

-In order of magnitude (with the most urgent and widest at the top) you should use:
+In order of magnitude (with the most urgent and widest audience at the top) you should use:

 * @channel
 * @here